 Not unless you tell them.
-Your customers will notice the fast speeds on your network if they connect to it, but they will otherwise not know which internet service you are using.
+Your customers will notice the fast speeds on your network if they connect to it, but they will otherwise not know which internet provider you are using.
 If they do notice, Verizon’s good reputation should handle the PR.

 How much downtime does Fios have?

 Fios’ downtime was among the lowest of the high-speed internet providers in the past several years.
 After natural disasters and storms, the Verizon teams are out on the roads, repairing the infrastructure as quickly as possible.

 This means that Fios has very little downtime even when other essential services are down.
 You won’t need to worry about your customers going without your services when you purchase your Fios internet from Verizon.